 The largest hook-up radius in the industry: You do not have to line up towed vehicle perfectly.
 Connecting the Falcon All-Terrain tow bar is just like horseshoes — “close” is good enough!

 The Falcon Tow Bar includes Self-lubricating nylon bushings, which eliminates friction between the inner and outer arms for a smooth, easy operation.
 Other tow bars have steel riding on steel.

 Automatic storage latch

-- Fold the Falcon All-Terrain RV Tow Bar toward the motorhome, and the storage latch will automatically click locking it in place.
-Just lift the tow bar and press the storage latch to release the lock when you’re ready to tow.
+- Fold the Falcon All-Terrain RV Tow Bar toward the motorhome, and the storage latch automatically clicks, locking it in place.
+Just lift the tow bar and press the storage latch to release the lock when ready to tow.